 I ended up pulling over, and that's when I actually first encountered John Sullivan and his group, Insurgents USA.

-And Antifa attacked me, ruining my bike, and basically just, I mean, I actually had a gun pointed to my head at that rally specifically, and that was from John Sullivan's Insurgents USA.
+And basically just, I mean, I actually had a gun point into my head at that rally specifically, and that was from John Sullivan's Insurgents USA group.

-Look, I don't know if Taylor was attacked multiple times, but he made a bunch of headlines in outlets like the Christian Post in September 2020 when he was beaten and bloodied when he claims he was attacked by Antifa.
+Look, I don't know if Taylor was attacked multiple times, but he made a bunch of headlines and outlets like the Christian Post in September 2020 when he was beaten and bloodied when he claims he was attacked by Antifa.

 The problem is that wasn't in Utah.